BobBuildTool/bob/doc/manual/configuration.rst

     new behaviour (i.e. enabled policy) is to start with a clean environment.

 The next steps are repeated for each recipe as the dependency tree is traversed.
-A copy of the environment is inherited from the upstream recipe.
+A copy of the environment is inherited from the downstream recipe.

 1. Any variable defined in ``environment`` is set to the given value.
 2. Make a copy of the local environment that is subsequently passed to each